Farsund Municipality

+The inhabitants of Farsund are concentrated in three centres of population: the town of Farsund (population: 3,531), Vanse (population: 2,075), and Vestbygda (population: 1,136).
+Loshavn with its wooden buildings is located outside the town of Farsund.
+Other villages in Farsund include Ore, Rødland, and Sande.

 Name

 The municipality (originally the parish) is named after the Farsundet strait, a narrow strait through which the Lyngdalsfjorden passes as it goes by the town of Farsund.
 The first element of the name comes from the small island of Farøy which sits in the Farsund strait.
 The name of the island comes from the word far which means "travel" or "journey" (similar to the English word farewell meaning "good journey").
 The last element is sund which means "strait" or "sound".

 Coat of arms

 The coat of arms has been used since 1900 or 1901.
 The blazon is "Or, a mount surmounted by four linden trees vert".
 This means the arms have a field (background) has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The charge is a group of linden trees on a green hill.
 This design was chosen to represent the town of Farsund since there were four old linden trees on the town square.
 Originally, these trees grew in the garden of the Lund merchant dynasty, where they were probably planted in the middle of the 18th century.
 The trees also appear in the trade seal of the family.
 In 1957, the old trees were removed and replaced with new ones.
 The municipal flag has the same design as the coat of arms.